WOSC is MEDICARE CERTIFIED

 - Provide a responsible adult to transport you home from the facility and remain with you for 24 hours, if required by your provider.

-- Inform his/her provider about any living will, medical power of attorney, or other directive that could act his/her care.
+- Inform his/her provider about any living will, medical power of attorney, or other directives that could act his/her care.

 PATIENT CONCERNS AND/OR GRIEVANCES: